Using MidPoint with embedded Tomcat

 JDBC Drivers

-Currently midPoint bundles only PostgreSQL and H2 jdbc driver.
+Currently, midPoint bundles only PostgreSQL JDBC driver.
 If one wants to deploy standalone midPoint with different database, then jdbc driver must be copied to midpoint.home/lib .

 Executable Jar Start/Stop